Creating Connectors

 Architectural Impact

-Because connectors are exported as modules and then published on the Marketplace, they are as decoupled as possible from your development application.
+Connectors are exported as modules, and then published to the Marketplace.
+For this reason, they are as decoupled as possible from your development application.
 This is needed because a copy of the module will be imported in other applications when users download the module from the Marketplace.
 The implementing application might need to configure some constants, add specific microflows, use pages or snippets, configure specifics on runtime, but it will always be a standalone situation.

 Read More